-The TOE can be delivered in any form of complete module, package, with or without inlay mounting, in form of plain wafers or in an IC case (e.g. DSO20) or in bare dies.
-The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [1].
+The delivery can therefore be at the end of phase 3 or at the end of phase 4 which can also include pre-personalization steps according to PP [11].
 Nevertheless in both cases the TOE is finished and the extended test features are removed.
 In this document are always both cases mentioned to avoid incorrectness but from the security policy point of view the two cases are identical.